 “Sometimes you have to manage relationships outside the technology box,” he commented.
 For example, he advised IT personnel to “forge internal relationships with governance” and meet with those stakeholders regularly to discuss technologies under consideration.

-Traditionally, Flaherty would get “four words into” a conversation about the Internet and his governance contacts’ eyes “would glaze over” because they wouldn't consider moving corporate traffic to the Internet.
-Flaherty focused on education to assuage their fears, explaining how much corporate traffic already went over the Internet without creating any major concerns.
+Traditionally, Flaherty would get “four words into” a conversation about the internet and his governance contacts’ eyes “would glaze over” because they wouldn't consider moving corporate traffic to the Internet.
+Flaherty focused on education to assuage their fears, explaining how much corporate traffic already went over the internet without creating any major concerns.

 Scott Cressman of cloud-based security provider ThousandEyes offered another take on the topic of hybrid WAN security: “It’s a mistake to think of security only in a network context,” he said.
 “It has to a holistic approach” that is also “application and data-centric.”